Vac1911/merge-ff/README.md

 # merge-ff
-# Nightly Merge Action

-Automatically merge the stable branch into the development one.
+Automatically merges from one branch to another with ff-only.

 If the merge is not necessary, the action will do nothing.
 If the merge fails due to conflicts, the action will fail, and the repository